vs-uulm/2017-SUEE-data-set/README.md

 # Contact

-For questions, please contact [Thomas Lukaseder](https://www.uni-ulm.de/?seder)
+For questions, please contact [Thomas Lukaseder](https://www.uni-ulm.de/?seder).

 # Acknowledgment

-We like to thank the Student Union Electrical Engineering (Fachbereichsvertre- tung Elektrotechnik) at Ulm University and Philipp Hinz in particular for providing the necessary data.
+We like to thank the Student Union Electrical Engineering (Fachbereichsvertretung Elektrotechnik) at Ulm University and Philipp Hinz in particular for providing the necessary data.

 This work was supported in the bwNET100G+ project by the Ministry of Science, Research and the Arts Baden-